CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardslimited.md

 _Marshalling Points_ \[ upper left ]: This is the number of marshalling points you receive when you have the character in play.
 This value represents the character's importance to the Free Peoples' struggle against Sauron.

 _Special Abilities_: Some characters have special abilities that are detailed on their cards and certain resource cards.
-For example, Faramir has an influence bonus against the Rangers of Ithilien faction, owyn has a heightened prowess against Nazgul, Frodo has a corruption check modifier, etc.
+For example, Faramir has an influence bonus against the Rangers of Ithilien faction, Eowyn has a heightened prowess against Nazgul, Frodo has a corruption check modifier, etc.

 ### INFLUENCING (CONTROLLING) A CHARACTER